Notre Dame Stadium: Traditions

 The Notre Dame stadium is regarded as one of the most iconic and recognizable venues in college football.

 One of the most recognizable and storied features of the stadium is a yellow sign with blue letters spelling “Play Like A Champion Today.” placed in a stairwell between the home team locker room and the tunnel to the field.
 This sign dates back to 1986, when Lou Holtz came across a photo in a Notre Dame book with the sign “Play Like A Champion Today.”
 After asking around and coming up with no one remembering the sign and what had happened to it, he had a new sign painted and placed.
 This original sign was painted by Laurie Wenger in the fall of 1986.
 In 1991, NBC, which had just given the university its own marquee TV deal, showcased the sign by filming the players hitting it as they entered the field.
 Today, it is a tradition by players to touch it on their way out of the locker room.
 Above the sign is a listing of Notre Dame's eleven national championships.

 For 39 seasons from 1982 to 2020, Michael Collins served as the Public Address Announcer for Notre Dame football, and the voice of Notre Dame Stadium.
 Collins is a 1967 graduate of Notre Dame, and had a nearly 40-year career as a reporter, producer, news director and news anchor for WNDU-TV and WSBT-TV in South Bend.
 During his tenure, Collins coined and popularized the phrase "Here Come the Irish!" as the football team ran out of the tunnel before each game.
 Today, the phrase is used widely by announcers and fans in a variety of sports.
 Collins announced 233 consecutive Notre Dame football games at the stadium before retiring after the 2020 season.

+One of the most popular stadium traditions is the traffic safety messages delivered on the P.A. by Indiana State Police Sgt.
+Tim McCarthy at the end of the 3rd quarter of each game.
+Starting each message with "May I Have Your Attention Please?", McCarthy began reading the safety messages during the 1960 season.
+In order to grab the crowd's' attention more easily, McCarthy began adding humorous driving-related quips and puns at the end of each message.
+These puns quickly became a fan favorite and a staple on game days.
+Examples of these quips included, “The trip home will be heavenly … if you drive like an angel” and “Keep your driving well-polished to avoid having a bad finish.”
+McCarthy would deliver these messages live at the stadium for 55 years until his retirement in 2015.
+Recordings from past messages are still replayed at Notre Dame Stadium to this day.
+McCarthy would pass away in 2020 at age 89.